gsemet/rust-for-pythonists/README.rst

 - fork this project (https://github.com/Stibbons/rust-for-pythonists)
 - edit your changes
-- submit a pullrequests
+- submit to me a Pullrequest (https://help.github.com/articles/creating-a-pull-request)

 That's all.
-Once accepted, the official documentation will be updated automatically.
+Once accepted, the official documentation will be automatically updated.

 How is it done?